supremvanam/sms-service/README.md

 Hi, this is a messaging app.
-The app can send and receive messages by using the inbuilt Android SMS service.
+This app can send and receive messages by using the inbuilt Android SMS service.